vedant890/CODSOFT/README.md

 # Portfolio Project

 Welcome to my portfolio project!
 This simple web application showcases my skills, achievements, and provides a brief introduction about me.
-The project is built using basic HTML, JavaScript, and CSS.
+The project is built using basic HTML, JavaScript, and CSS. this is the basic web application. which is part of the Codesoft internship program

 ## Features